Capital punishment in Slovenia

-Capital punishment was abolished in Slovenia in 1989, when it was still a federal republic of Yugoslavia.
-When Slovenia introduced its democratic constitution on 23 December 1991, capital punishment became unconstitutional.
-On 1 July 1994, protocol 6 of the European Convention on Human Rights came into force.
+Capital punishment was abolished in Slovenia in 1989, when it was still a Socialist Federal Republic of Yugoslavia (although it was not abolished on the federal level).
+When Slovenia became independent and introduced its democratic constitution on 23 December 1991, capital punishment became unconstitutional.
+On 1 July 1994, Protocol No. 6 of the European Convention on Human Rights came into force.
 Later Slovenia also adopted the Second Optional Protocol to the International Covenant on Civil and Political Rights.